etn-ccis/blui-angular-workflows/login-workflow/README.md

 `PxbAuthConfig` a configuration service; it is used to enable/disable settings in the auth workflow.
 These properties are typically set only once and do not change.
 Some UI configuration properties are also passed in.

+> This object must be configured on-load for all settings to correctly apply.

 ### Usage

 ```
+// app.component.ts
 import { PxbAuthConfig } from '@pxblue/angular-auth-workflow';

 constructor(pxbAuthConfig: PxbAuthConfig) {